dart-lang/language/working/1426-extension-types/feature-specification-views.md

 *The latter rule helps avoiding conflicts in situations where `box` or `unbox` is a non-hidden instance member, and it allows developers to write their own implementations if needed.*

-A compile-time error occurs at any reference to `V.class` or to the `box` member if the implicitly induced class `V.class` would have any compile-time errors.

-*For example, with a view type `V` it is allowed to `hide toString` and declare a `String toString(int radix)` (which is not a correct override of `Object.toString`), but it is then an error to invoke `box`, and it is an error to have any occurrence of `V.class`.*

 *The rationale for having this mechanism is that the wrapper object is a full-fledged object: It is a subtype of all the direct superinterfaces of